 Trish Stanley, PsyD, MFT is a Certified Gottman Couples Therapist specializing in individual, couple, and family therapy and maintains a private practice in San Diego, CA.

-I also specialize in using mind and body therapies such as mindfulness-based approaches together with cognitive strategies to work with personal and relationship change
+Linda's specialty is working with stress, anxiety, panic, and trauma.
+Linda also specializes in using mind and body therapies, such as combining mindfulness-based approaches with cognitive strategies, in order to facilitate personal and relationship change.

 You will find Dr. Bohy to be warm, comfortable, and personable.
 He brings great empathy to the challenges all couples face.
 He helps couples with communication problems, struggles with parenting, and teaches couples how to better cope with mood problems, stress, and anxiety.
 Nate uses simple mindfulness-based exercises to increase awareness in relationships, help with partners' attention, manage individual stress, and improve overall relationship dynamics.

 Nate's approach to working with couples is informed by his training with the Gottman Method, Emotionally Focused Couples Therapy, and Passionate Marriage approaches.
 He also frequently incorporate aspects of mindfulness practices, which are simple exercises to strengthen awareness, attention, and stress coping, and improve relationships.

 Mako enjoys supporting the growth that can come with couples practice using Gottman interventions and other evidence-based tools.
 Utilizing various treatment approaches, Mako assists adults who are within transitions, seeking change, or need help with coping with life-stressors.
 Mako works to enhance awareness and address past disruptions that cause enduring behavioral patterns with aims of facilitating positive growth and healthier choices.